-In spring we successfully applied for a small grant (£500) at Leith Chooses to do a campaign aimed at kids and parents to make Leith’s play parks cleaner.
+In spring 2018 we successfully applied for a small grant (£500) at Leith Chooses to do a campaign aimed at kids and parents to make Leith’s play parks cleaner.

 We cleaned up the play parks.
 But we didn’t just want to do litterpicks.
 We created a series of posters to help mums and dads teach their kids that it’s not cool to drop litter.
-But they’re not just the usual posters.
-There’s a little creature hidden inside each one.
-To reveal them, parents have to download a free augmented reality app called “Leithers Don’t Litter: Pukemon” onto their phones and hold the phone in front of the poster then look at the poster through the screen.
+But they weren’t just the usual posters.
+There was a little creature hidden inside each one.
+To reveal them, parents had to download a free augmented reality app called “Leithers Don’t Litter: Pukemon” onto their phones and hold the phone in front of the poster then look at the poster through the screen.

 This campaign wouldn’t have been possible without the help of Dani Labrosse who designed the Pukemons and created the app, Euan Myles and Bob Winton who made the film, and Euan’s lovely daughters who really enjoyed themselves catching the Pukemons.
 And thanks a million to all the Leithers who voted for us.